 - Design & Deploy – Thrive Leads combines every type of opt-in form you need in one single plugin and gives you a simple drag-and-drop editor to create the perfect design every time

-- Advanced Targeting – Get a massive conversion boost by showing relevant, highly targeted offers to your visitors based on posts, categories, tags and more.
+- Advanced Targeting – Get a massive conversion boost by showing relevant, highly targeted offers to your visitors based on posts, categories, tags, and more.
 Build hyper-targeted and profitable lists

-- A/B Testing Engine – Thrive Leads comes with a highly advanced but very easy to use A/B testing feature.
+- A/B Testing Engine – Thrive Leads comes with a highly advanced but very easy-to-use A/B testing feature.
 Easily increase your conversions and use the plugin to automatically increase your conversion rate

-- Actionable Reporting & Insights – Thrive Leads gives you a simple overview over the most important metrics.
+- Actionable Reporting & Insights – Thrive Leads gives you a simple overview of the most important metrics.
 See exactly how your opt-in forms are performing over time and where your most valuable traffic comes from

 The Thrive Leads plugin is not free.
 It costs $67 on its own, or you can choose the $19 per month (paid annually), which would get you immediate access to ALL 10 of their amazing Thrive Themes plugins.
 It’s definitely worth checking into.

 If cost is a concern, consider the free version of Sumo, which has some great features, but includes company branding.

 Visit the ThriveThemes site to see the forms you have at your disposal.

 - Mobile Ready, SEO Friendly, and Optimized for Speed